 C:\>systeminfo | findstr /C:"OS" OS Name: Microsoft Windows Server 2008 R2 Enterprise OS Version: 6.1.7600 N/A Build 7600 OS Manufacturer: Microsoft Corporation OS Configuration: Standalone Server OS Build Type: Multiprocessor Free BIOS Version: IBM -[BWE117AUS-1.05]-, 7/28/2005

-The below wmi command gives the OS and the service pack version.
+Run the below WMIC command to get OS version and the service pack number.

 wmic os get Caption,CSDVersion /value